Semantic Architecture: Building Your Visibility Ecosystem

 Month 1-3: Seeding

 You're planting nodes, but connections aren't yet visible.
 Authority builds slowly.
-This feels like traditional content creation. -
+Expect traffic to grow 10-20% monthly—similar to traditional content creation.
+Focus metric: are you creating connected content, not just more content? -

 Month 4-6: Root System

 Underground connections strengthen.
 Content begins referencing itself.
-Patterns emerge.
-Search engines start recognizing coherence. -
+Search engines start recognizing coherence.
+You'll notice: older articles getting more traffic (not less), time-on-site increasing, and bounce rate dropping.
+Expect 25-40% monthly traffic growth as semantic patterns emerge. -

 Month 7-12: Visible Growth